‘We’ve combined innovative technology with years of investment wisdom to create portfolios that can help your money grow.’ – Moneyfarm

 So, how does it work?
 The whole ethos of Moneyfarm is to make investing as simple as possible.

 Moneyfarm offers a handy “Portfolio preview” option before signing up, allowing investors to adjust their initial investment, monthly contribution, investment period and risk level to achieve the desired outcomes without first making any commitments.

 Once you start the sign-up process with Moneyfarm, as well as the normal details you would expect from an online sign-up process you will also be asked a series of questions to determine your suitably and tolerance to financial risk.
 This is important as the answers you give, combined with your financial goals, which you are also asked, drive the Moneyfarm algorithms to allocate your investment.

 Questions on risk are not solely based on how financially adventurous you are, but also your knowledge of investments and your financial situation.
 If you have a high appetite for risk, yet you have little financial security, a high-risk portfolio will not be suitable.
 This question-led approach is actually very similar to how a financial advisor would determine your suitability to financial products.
 Personally, I actually enjoyed answering the questions, it’s a fun process and useful in helping you to think about your financial goals a bit more clearly!

 Here are some example, with answers required in agree/ disagree format:

-It is possible to create a number of portfolios on Moneyarm, so you can diversify even further across different risk-graded portfolios, if you want.
+It is possible to create a number of portfolios on Moneyfarm, so you can diversify even further across different risk-graded portfolios, if desired.